AshokvardhanaReddy/AshokvardhanaReddy/README.md

  - 🌱 Aspiring full-stack Web developer with knowledge in HTML, CSS, JavaScript and MERN stack.

-- 👀
+- 👀  Flexible to work
+in an environment with morals and ethics.
 -
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Self-motivated
+and take responsibilities while working in a team.
 - 📫 How to reach me ...

 <!---